-4071-4076.
+4073.
 Internship.

-The internship consists of a supervised worship ministry experience and must be approved in advance by the Chair of the Department of Worship Arts and the Dean of the School of Fine Arts.
-A 1 credit hour internship is required; students may elect to increase the internship to 2 credit hours or as many as 6, with 1 credit hour earned per 50 hours of internship.
+The internship consists of a supervised worship ministry experience and must be approved in advanced by the Chair of the Department of Worship Studies and the Dean of the School of Fine Arts.
 Graded on a Satisfactory-Unsatisfactory basis where Satisfactory is defined as a grade of C or higher.
-Limited to Worship Arts majors.
+Limited to Worship Studies majors.
 Fall, Spring, Summer.

 4420.
-Senior Project.
+Senior Worship Project.

 The student will plan, organize, and lead a worship service appropriate to an evangelical congregation, and prepare a document containing descriptions of all resources and materials as well as evaluating the theological, artistic, and practical merits.
-Worship Arts majors only.
-On Demand.
+Limited to Worship Studies majors.
+Fall, Spring.